Impostor syndrome can often hold solopreneurs back from achieving their goals

 How does coaching help impostor syndrome?

-Working with a certified coach can help you overcome limiting beliefs, recognize where you’re holding yourself back, and create a plan to move forward with confidence.
-To learn more about coaching for impostor syndrome, sign up for a free consult.
+Working with a certified coach can help you manage your impostor syndrome and create a plan to move forward with confidence.
+To learn more about how coaching can help you, sign up for a free consult.